 A tool kit from the Autism Treatment Network that introduces parents, caregivers, and professionals to visual supports and provides instruction on how to use them in everyday activities, schedules and tasks.
 The tool kit provides actual visual supports for parents to print, cut out and use, along with links to resources that provide more detailed information for those who want to go further.
 Anyone can download the Visual Supports and Autism Spectrum Disorder Tool Kit for free here.

 Visual Supports Apps

 Model Me Going Places™ is a great visual teaching tool for helping your child learn to navigate challenging locations in the community.
-Each location contains a photo slide show of children modeling appropriate behavior.
+Each location contains a photo slide show of children modeling appropriate behaviour.
 6 locations: Hairdresser, Mall, Doctor, Playground, Grocery Store and Restaurant.

-First-Then visual schedule application is designed for caregivers to provide positive behavior support.
+First-Then visual schedule application is designed for caregivers to provide positive behaviour support.
 For individuals with communication needs, developmental delays, Autism or those who benefit from a structured environment; visual schedules serve to increase independence and lower anxiety during transitions through different activities.